Few-shot Object Localization: Experiments

 \subsection{Implementation Details}

 In our experiments, query images are uniformly resized to $512 \times 512$, and the extracted query features are down-sampled to $128 \times 128$.
 At the same time, support features are uniformly cropped to $3 \times 3$.
 The query features and support features are then uniformly projected to 256 dimensions.
 All experiments are implemented on a single NVIDIA RTX 3090.
 Since we mainly experiments on FSC-147 dataset, while support samples in this dataset are cropped from query images, the batch size is set to 1 to prevent negative impacts from other images.
-The number of support samples in all experiments is set to 1 to reflect the competitive performance of the FSOL model in the few-shot setting.
-In other word, all of our experiments are performed in one-shot setting.
 The model uses the Adam optimizer, with a learning rate of 0.00002, which drops by 0.25 every 80 epochs.
 All experiments are run for 200 epochs, and the epoch with the highest F1-score under $\sigma_l=10$ is taken as the optimal result.